LeaFranz/waldlaeufer_android/README.md

 #### Heart points
 [Heart Points](https://developers.google.com/fit/datatypes/activity#heart_points) get calculated from the heart rate, Metabolic Equivalent of Task (MET) values or walkign speed.
 The number of Heart Points earned depends on the intensity of the activity.
 Example with heart rate:
-- 1 HP (Low-medium insensity activity): 1 minute of actvity at >50% maximum heart rate
+- 1 HP (Low-medium intensity activity): 1 minute of activity at >50% maximum heart rate
 - 2 HPs (High intensity activity): 1 minute of activity at >70% max heart rate

 #### Move minutes